NakedFerret/NakedFerret.github.io/_posts/2014-02-10-buildingblocks-button.md

 permalink: /blog/8/
 ---

-Before we keep exploring WebAPI, we can take a moment to build a UI foundation our API Showcase appilication.
+Before we keep exploring WebAPI, we can take a moment to build a UI foundation our API Showcase app.
 I [previously mentioned](/blog/2/) Gaia Building Blocks.
-It's a mini GUI framework for firefox OS.
-So far, the application only showcases 2 apis: Notification and Alarm.
+It's a mini GUI framework for Firefox OS.
+So far, the application only showcases 2 APIs: Notification and Alarm.
 Let's examine the [Button](http://buildingfirefoxos.com/building-blocks/buttons.html) building block

 ## Downloading